-♥ Organise your pre-operation tests.

-♥ Organise someone to pick you up from hospital or plan your return home, including booking accommodation, flights or train travel home for you and your escort.

-♥ Arrange to have someone at home with you (or arrange to stay with family) for 2 weeks after you leave hospital.

-♥ Prepare to take it easy when you leave hospital- this will assist with your recovery.

-♥ Organise for assistance at home with your shopping, laundry, housework etc.

-♥ Arrange leave from work if necessary.

-♥ Bring a good book or magazines to read while you are in hospital.

-Female patients should bring a comfortable wireless bra to wear after the operation
+- Organise your pre-operation tests (as advised by your surgeon) - Organise someone to pick you up from hospital or how you are going to get home (car, train, plane) - Arrange to have someone at home with you (or arrange to stay with family) for at least 2 weeks after you leave hospital - Prepare to take it easy for the first 2 weeks when you leave hospital - this will assist with your recovery - Organise for assistance with your shopping, laundry, housework etc. - Arrange leave from work if necessary - Bring books or magazines to read while you are in hospital - Female patients should bring a comfortable wireless bra to wear after the operation - Bring well-fitting footwear (slippers or shoes) to wear while walking on the ward.

+- You may want to consider bringing ear plugs and an eye mask to help sleep in hospital (we can provide ear plugs if you need) - You can access the hospitals free Wi-Fi while you are here to help keep in touch with loved ones.

-Accommodation and transport
+Accommodation and Transport

-You are expected to make your own arrangements to get to and from hospital for your surgery.
+You need to make your own arrangements to get to and from hospital for your surgery.